evaitl/uefi-rs/README.md

 ## Build/test instructions:

+- Prerequisites: Linux OS, QEMU, hardware virtualization, and Rust.
+This could build on a non-Linux OS, but it hasn't been tested to run with QEMU on non-Linux machines.
+If you're using a Linux VM that does not have hardware virtualization, make sure to comment out lines 211 and 213 in build.py in the loader folder.
+This will remove the "--enable-kvm" option for QEMU.

 - Checkout the [kernel](https://github.com/evaitl/x86_min_kernel) and
   build it.
 You should get a file called `min_kernel`, which is the target binary.